FAQ

 Where does the financial data come from?

-Financial statement data is collected from public financial reporting sources and processed internally before being used in the model.
+Financial statement data is collected from company reporting and processed before it is used in the model.

-Market-price data and related market inputs are fetched separately for valuation and comparison.
+Market-price data and related market inputs are handled separately for valuation and comparison.

 How often is data updated?